But it’s more than that set of resources.

 With a basic understanding of the difference between gross sales and profits, an owner may have a better view of what it takes to grow a business.
 Unfortunately, among those we talked to, they have a vague understanding of it.
-To many of them, all earnings for the day are considered profits and used to paying utility bills, buying household items, or financing school projects.
+To many of them, all earnings for the day are considered profits and used to pay utility bills, buy household items, or finance school projects.

 A relaxed attitude towards credit.

 Filipinos, in general, have kind hearts.
 Store owners don’t want to play the role of a heartless neighbor when someone pleads to get a can of milk for her starving baby and pays later.
 Or a piece of a band-aid for a small wound for a young kid hurt playing in the backyard.
 A heart of gold and goodwill gesture gets repaid, so they say.
 But in business, once you give credit, it’s sometimes understood as a handout.
 Many relationships, personal or commercial, get destroyed over unpaid debts, and on many occasions, those who owe you are the ones who have violent tendencies and call you inconsiderate or lack empathy when you simply wish to remind them of their obligations.

 Family members or close relatives are also some of the worst culprits as they assume they get preferential treatment when accessing store goods.